openhwgroup/programs/verif/README.md

 ### Feature Description
 A summary of what the features does.
 It should be a _summary_, not a verbatium copy-n-paste from the Requirements Document.
 ### Verification Goals
 A summary of what stimulus and/or configuration needs to be generated/checked/covered to ensue sufficient testing of the Feature.
+Recall the example of the _addi_ instruction.
+The verification goals of that feature are:
+* Overflow is detected and flagged correctly
+* Underflow is detected and flagged correctly
+* No instruction execution side-effects (e.g. unexpected GPR changes, unexpected condition codes)
+* Program counter updates appropriately
 ### Pass/Fail Criteria
 Here we attempt to answer the question, "how will the testbench know the test passed?".
 There are several methods that are typically used in CORE-V projects, and it is common to use more than one for a given item in a Verification Plan.
 * **Self Checking**: A self-checking test encodes the correct result directly into the testcase and compares what the DUT does against this "known good" outcome.
 See the **_RISCY Testcases_** section of the [Verification Strategy](https://github.com/openhwgroup/core-v-docs/blob/master/verif/Common/OpenHWGroup_CORE-V_Verif_Strategy.pdf) for an example of this.
 This strategy is used extensively by the RISC-V Foundation Compliance tests.